 - Any documents sent to you by a court

 - Your passport or driving licence & proof of address

-Why choose Crisp & Co for your divorce or family law dispute?
+Why choose Crisp & Co for family law and divorce advice?

 Crisp & Co’s divorce solicitors and family lawyers have been guiding people through all aspects of divorce and family law for over 20 years.
 Family law is the sole focus of our firm, meaning we have exceptional expertise in all of the issues surrounding divorce, family breakdown and other family law issues, including financial settlements and arrangements for children.
 We also have particular experience with same sex marriages and civil partnerships.